-Michener Park is a quiet family housing community six kilometres south of the main campus, designed for singles, couples and families.
-For families, two-bedroom apartments with balconies on the upper floors and others with patios at ground level are available, or two and three-bedroom row houses with semi-private yards opening onto landscaped courtyards.
-Couples without children may choose between Vanier House, a 14 storey high-rise featuring unique bi-level one-bedroom apartments, and Galbraith House, a 21 storey tower of two-bedroom apartments which also houses singles.
-All units are available on a monthly basis.
+Michener Park is a quiet family housing community six kilometres south of the main campus, designed for families or couples.
+For families, two-bedroom apartments with balconies on the upper floors and others with pations at ground level are available, as are two- and three-bedroom row houses with semi-private yards opening onto landscaped courtyards.
+Couples without children may choose Vanier House, a 14-storey high-rise featuring unique bi-level one-bedroom apartments.

 Furnishings include refrigerator, stove, and drapes.
-A laundry is also available at a central location, and utilities are included in the rent.
-Michener Park provides playgrounds, day-care, a babysitting co-op, and a computer room with an on-line connection to the mainframe University of Alberta academic computer system.
+Laundry facilities are available at a central location, and utilities are included in the rent.
+Michener Park provides playgrounds, day-home, a babysitting co-op, and a computer room with an on-line connection to the mainframe University of Alberta academic computer system.
 The Park is close to shopping, the University of Alberta Tennis Centre, and excellent bus routes to the University and downtown.